-HOW International Design Awards recognizes excellence on a global scale.
-View the winners of the 2016 International Design Awards below, and subscribe today so that you can go behind the scenes with the top winners as soon as the printed issues lands in your mailbox in Spring 2017.
+The HOW International Design Awards recognizes excellence on a global scale.
+View the winners of last year’s International Design Awards below, and enter the 2018 awards by August 14!

 Merit Winners in the Identity Category

 Design Firm John McNeil Studio, Berkeley, CA; www.johnmcneilstudio.com | Creative Team Gerald Lewis, creative director; Jana Heyer, Kirill Mazin, designers; Scott Leeper, copywriter; Elisabeth Schwartz, account/project manager; Bill Dougherty, print production | Client Sonoma Cannabis Company | Details John McNeil Studio worked with the client on high-end cannabis vaporizer pens and created a brand that captures a gap in the market and positions the company as leaders in it.

 Design Firm Odie + Partners, Birmingham, AL; www.odiepartners.com | Creative Team Brian Authement, Meghan Stewart, Kelly Kinnaird, art directors | Client Bail Bond Brothers | Details The firm started by naming the company Bail Bond Brothers to emphasize a sense of connection and support, and then created a brand identity to engage the audience in a way that would lighten otherwise unfortunate circumstances.

 3. Beyond the Beat Logo